-On August 15, 2014, pursuant to the terms of the Agreement, the Company obtained TSX Venture Exchange approval to issue 336,134 common shares of the Company as payment for completion for certain drilling services.
+On August 15, 2014, pursuant to the terms of a shares for services agreement (the "Agreement"), the Company obtained TSX Venture Exchange approval to issue 336,134 common shares of the Company as payment for completion for certain drilling services.
 The issued shares were escrowed pursuant to the terms of a voluntary escrow agreement, and will be released upon the date of completion of the drilling services or the expiry of three years following the date of the Agreement.